 The American Gold Eagle is the official gold bullion coin of the United States and has been in production since 1986 as a means for private investors to buy precious metals.
 Mintages vary each year based on investor demand.

-The Gold Eagle is minted in four denominations, each containing a specific weight of gold (1 oz, 1/2 oz, 1/4 oz, and 1/10 oz), with the 1 oz coin having a face value of $50.
-The coin is composed of 22-karat gold (91.67% gold, 3% silver, and the remainder in copper).
+The Gold Eagle is minted in four denominations, each containing a specific weight of gold (1 oz, 1/2 oz, 1/4 oz, and 1/10 oz).
+The 1 oz coin has a face value of $50.
+The coin is composed of 22-karat gold (91.67% gold, 3% silver, and the remainder copper).

 The one-half troy ounce has a nominal face value of $25.
-The quarter ounce Gold Eagle carries a nominal face value of $10.
-The smallest denomination, the 1/10 troy ounce has a nominal face value of $5.
+The quarter-ounce Gold Eagle carries a nominal face value of $10.
+The smallest denomination, the 1/10 troy ounce, has a nominal face value of $5.

 This chart only displays the bullion version of the coin.
-American Eagle gold proof coins have separate mintage figures.
+American Eagle gold-proof coins have separate mintage figures.

 American Gold Eagle Annual Mintage History